tyjo/dystruct/README.md

 brew install gcc6
 ```

+Once you install a new compiler, you may need to update the compiler in the makefile (the variable CC) to point to the correct compiler.
 If your compiler does not support OpenMP, you will likely see the error

 ```
 clang: error: unsupported option '-fopenmp'